aspose-barcode/aspose-barcode-reference-tutorials/content/english/java/barcode-rendering-techniques/rendering-barcode-image-instance/_index.md

 Before delving into the tutorial, ensure you have the following prerequisites in place:

 1. Java Development Kit (JDK): Make sure you have Java installed on your system.
-You can download the latest version from [Java's official website](https://www.oracle.com/java/technologies/javase-downloads.html).
+You can download the latest version from [Java's website](https://www.oracle.com/java/technologies/javase-downloads.html).

 2. Aspose.BarCode for Java: Download and install the Aspose.BarCode library.
 You can find the necessary files at [Aspose.BarCode for Java - Download](https://releases.aspose.com/barcode/java/).